The Master in Communication of Science and Innovation will be completely online.

-As we know that it can be challenging to focus and maintain the self-discipline needed to study remotely, we mapped out a plan to help you have a positive experience and be one step closer to earning your degree (see the end of the page).
+As we know that it can be challenging to focus and maintain the self-discipline needed to study remotely, we mapped out a plan to help you have a positive experience and be one step closer to earning your degree (see below).

 How the courses work

 We will offer different online learning experiences: synchronous and asynchronous: